YasirM96/devopsprojects/README.md

 You can modify and extend the pipeline to include additional stages, such as integration testing, deployment, or any other specific requirements of your project.

-If you encounter any issues or need assistance, feel free to reach out for support.

 Happy building and automating your web applications with Jenkins!

 Best regards,